magnum31415/my_role/README.md

 Role Name
 =========

-A simple ansible role with molecule configured
+A simple ansible role to deploy menuoper.

+This repo is configured with CI:

+- molecule
+- github actions
+- pre-commit hook to execute ansible-lint

 Requirements
 ------------